PabloVSouza/prisma-cli-extension/README.md

   })
 ```

-This package is still a work in progress, so all the feedback is welcome!
+This package is still a work in progress, so all feedback is valid!